joeykhtx/KaliLinuxWindowsInstall/README.md

 <br />
 <br />
 In System Settings
-Under Motherboard Tab, we can configure how much RAM VirtualBox can give the machine.
-The Base Memory slide shows how much ram is availble.
-Kali Linux Distrobution is not resource intensive so 2 Gigabytes of RAM would be enough.
+Under the Motherboard Tab, we can configure how much RAM VirtualBox can give the machine.
+The Base Memory slide shows how much RAM is available.
+Kali Linux Distribution is not resource intensive so 2 Gigabytes of RAM would be enough.
 <img src="images/3e-VB%20Settings.png" height="80%" width="80%">
 <br />
 <br />
 In Display Setting
-Under the Screen tab, make sure Enable 3D Acceleration is un-checked.
+Under the Screen tab, make sure Enable 3D Acceleration is unchecked.
 <img src="images/3f-VB%20Settings.png" height="80%" width="80%">
 <br />
 <br />
 In Network Settings
 The tabs show 4 different adapters.
-We only need one adapter for this example so adapter 2, 3, and 4 can be disabled.
+We only need one adapter for this example so adapters 2, 3, and 4 can be disabled.
-Adapter 1 should be enabled and attached to NAT (This allow our Kali Linux system to connect to the internet)
+Adapter 1 should be enabled and attached to NAT (This allows our Kali Linux system to connect to the internet)
 <img src="images/3g-VB%20Settings.png" height="80%" width="80%">
 <br />
 <br />
 In Shared Folders Settings (Optional)
-Select add share button and choose the folder path from host machine.
+Select the add share button and choose the folder path from the host machine.
 Name the Folder name and specify the mount point.
-This specify where our shared folder is on our Kali Linux Machine.
+This specifies where our shared folder is on our Kali Linux Machine.
 The mount point follows a typical directory structure common to Linux distributions when specifying the path.
 Ensure that read only is unchecked
-This allows us to transfer files between your host machine and and Virtual Machine.
+This allows us to transfer files between your host machine and virtual machine.
 <img src="images/3h-VB%20Settings.png" height="80%" width="80%">
 <br />
 <br />